SecretFoundation/SNIPs/SNIP-721.md

 ```

 #### <a name="send"></a>Send
-The Send object provides a list of tokens to transfer to one recipient address, as well as an optional `memo` that would be included with every logged token transfer, and an optional msg that would be included with every BatchReceiveNft or ReceiveNft ([see above](#receiver)) callback made as a result of this Send object.
-While Send keeps the `contract` field name in order be consistent with CW-721 specification, Secret Network does not have the same limitations as Cosmos, and it is possible to use BatchSendNft to transfer token ownership to a personal address (not a contract) or to a contract that does not implement any Receiver Interface.
+The Send object provides a list of tokens to transfer to one recipient address, as well as an optional `memo` that would be included with every logged token transfer, and an optional `msg` that would be included with every [BatchReceiveNft](#batchreceivenft) or [ReceiveNft](#receivenft) callback made as a result of this Send object.
+While Send keeps the `contract` field name in order be consistent with CW-721 specification, Secret Network does not have the same limitations as Cosmos, and it is possible to use [BatchSendNft](#batchsend) to transfer token ownership to a personal address (not a contract) or to a contract that does not implement any [Receiver Interface](#receiver).
 ```
 {
 	"contract": "address_receiving_the_tokens",